Orange Line (Bangkok): Western section

 However, in late August 2020 the tender submission deadline was subsequently delayed by the MRTA.
 Thereafter, the MRTA amended the tender assessment criteria resulting in a lawsuit being lodged by the BTSC in the Administrative Court on 17 September 2020 with the Court imposing an injunction suspending the tender decision.
 The tender was subsequently cancelled by the MRTA in February 2021 due to litigation by the BTSC.
 After approval by the Administrative Court given ongoing litigation, a new tender issued in October has a deadline for bids of January 2022.

 The Criminal Court Corruption and Malfeasance division hearings into the cancelled tender process were conducted from 14 to 24 December 2021 and have delayed the reissued tender timeframe.
-Subject to court approval, the MRTA plans to review tender bids for a period of 3 months before seeking final Cabinet approval of the winning bid in April 2022.
-However, there are construction budget concerns for the extension as steel prices have increased by 40% since the previous budget was approved.
+Subject to court approval, the MRTA planned to review all tender bids for a period of 3 months before seeking final Cabinet approval of the winning bid in April 2022.
+However, there are also construction budget concerns for the extension as steel prices have increased by 40% since the previous budget was approved.
 The EIA for the western extension was also updated in December 2021 as Din Daeng station was moved north by 500m, Pracha Songkhro station was moved east by 450m and Yommarat station was redesigned.

-The MRTA reissued the new tender auction on 24 May with tender packages available for purchase until 10 June.
+The MRTA reissued the new tender auction on 24 May 2022 with tender packages available for purchase until 10 June.
 The 141 billion baht western extension consists of 86 billion baht for civil works, 14 billion for land appropriation and 31 billion for systems installation, rolling stock and maintenance.
-The MRTA announced in September 2022 that the BEM-led consortium had submitted the most financially favorable bid of the two remaining bidders.
+The winning bidder was announced by the MRTA on 9 September 2022 with BEM winning the right to build and run the extension over the ITD consortium.

+On 18 July 2024, construction contracts were signed at the MRTA office.
+The Minister of Transport, Suriya Juangroongruangkit, instructed MRTA and BEM, the concession holder, to expedite the track and electrical works on the Orange Line's eastern section from the Thailand Cultural Centre to Yaek Rom Klao for completion as soon as possible.
+The primary objective is to open the eastern section by early 2028, with the western section set to be completed ahead of schedule by November 2028.
+It was confirmed that the Orange Line’s maximum fare will be capped at 20 Baht or with a flat rate of 20 Baht for the entire route.